AriFordsham/GHCWiki/richard-and-simon.md

 # Active agenda

+- #12088: SCC for kind inference: we know what to do, it's just a question of doing it.
+See also #7503, #14451.
+[Here is the wiki page](https://gitlab.haskell.org/ghc/ghc/-/wikis/Type-&-Class-Dependency-Analysis)
 - Casts might get in the way of instantiation: #18062
 - #11602, 11371: exponential `promoteCoercion`
 - #11084, #6234: instance loading for type families